Jihad and the Legacy of St. Patrick

 Amazing Grace might be the most popular song ever written.
 But do you know the story behind it?

 When the author wrote “Amazing Grace how sweet the sound that saved a wretch like me” why did he call himself a wretch?
-Is it exaggeration or hyperbole as some have suggested?
+Is it exaggeration amazing_graceor hyperbole as some have suggested?
 To Englishman John Newton, who wrote Amazing Grace, it was no exaggeration.
 Newton was the 18th century captain of a slave ship who transported upwards of 20,000 kidnapped Africans to slavery in the West Indies.

 John Newton’s experience at sea began with his father, who was captain of a merchant ship.
 The younger Newton went on six voyages with his father.
 When he was 19, Newton was pressed into service aboard a British naval ship.
 It was a common practice in the 18th century that essentially involved kidnapping young men and forcing them to serve on a ship for at least 2 years.
 Newton found the conditions on ship so horrible that he deserted.
 He was recaptured, publicly flogged, and demoted.